The Complexity Classes of Hamming Distance Recoverable Robust Problems: Introduction

 From a worst-case-analysis point of view, we assume that the uncertainty scenarios are chosen by an adversary.
 The algorithm computes a base solution with the potential to adapt to all scenarios.
 Then, the adversary chooses the most harmful scenario based on the base solution.
 Finally, the algorithm computes a recovery solution to adapt to the chosen scenario.

-A more general concept is \textit{multi-stage recoverable robustness}, in which not only one set of scenarios is provided but $m$ sets of uncertainty scenarios.
+A more general concept is \textit{multi-stage recoverable robustness}, in which not only one set of uncertainty scenarios is provided but $m$ sets of scenarios.
+This concept was introduced by Cicerone et al. \cite{DBLP:journals/isci/CiceroneSSS12}.
 The \textit{$m$-stage recoverable robust problem} asks to solve the recoverable robust problem on the individual sets of scenarios inductively.
 That is, a base solution $\texttt{s}_0$ has to be found such that one can recover from $\texttt{s}_0$ for the first set of scenarios $\textsf{S}_1$ to a solution $\texttt{s}_1$ such that one can recover from $\texttt{s}_1$ for the second set of scenarios $\textsf{S}_2$ and so forth such that one can recover from $\texttt{s}_{m-1}$ for the $m$-th set of scenarios $\textsf{S}_m$ to a solution $\texttt{s}_m$.